 TDI encourages physicians and providers to file complaints if health plans are not meeting the timeframes required in Insurance Code §4201.304 and 28 TAC §19.1718(d).

-TDI’s rules require URAs to maintain documentation on the qualifications of their physicians and submit documentation to TDI on request concerning the peer-to- peer opportunity provided.
-Refer to 28 TAC §19.1706 and §19.1710.
+TDI’s rules require URAs to maintain documentation on the qualifications of their physicians and submit documentation to TDI on request about the peer-to- peer opportunity provided.
+See 28 TAC §19.1706 and §19.1710.

 Are health benefit plans required to offer a peer-to-peer opportunity before issuing an adverse determination regarding a preauthorization exemption?